 What Causes SUV Rollover Accidents?

 A rollover accident can be either “un-tripped” or “tripped.”
 A tripped rollover can happen when a vehicle slides sideways, often because the driver turned a corner too sharply while driving at a high speed.
 When this occurs and the SUVS’s tire hits a curb, guardrail or digs into soft soil, the vehicle is more likely to tip over.
 Additionally, if the SUV is traveling at a high speed down a hill that is so steep, it can’t remain upright, it will likely tip forward.
 Tripped rollovers happen in approximately 95 percent of all rollover accidents.

 The additional 5 percent of rollover accidents are un-tripped, which usually occurs when the vehicle swerves to avoid a collision going at a high speed.
 The sharp turn causes the vehicle to rollover.
 Typically, speed in addition to alcohol causes these types of rollover accidents

 While SUV manufacturers are working to make improvements to increase vehicle stability, the number of deaths has not changed much over the years, even with the improved survival rates.
 However, with a little common sense and a good vehicle maintenance schedule, you can decrease the risk of a rollover accident.
 The following steps can help you:

-The Washington, D.C. personal injury attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP can help you with a product liability claim if you have been injured in an SUV rollover accident.
+The Washington, D.C. personal injury attorneys at Koonz McKenney Johnson & DePaolis LLP can help you with a product liability claim if you have been injured in an SUV rollover accident.
 Call us today to speak to one of our attorneys.